jonheese/poltergeist/readme.md

 ```

 ## Keeping your content updated
-It's recommended that you schedule `git pull`s on a regular basis (via `cron` or Task Scheduled) to ensure that you have the latest sound clip files.
+It is recommended that you schedule `git pull`s on a regular basis (via `cron` or Task Scheduled) to ensure that you have the latest sound clip files.
 This is left as an exercise for the reader.

 ## Adding your own content
 ### Using the automatic deploy script (`addsite.sh`)